thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/http.md

 ![image](/images/user-guide/integrations/http/http-device-2-pe.png)

 <br>
 Here you will see information about the new device.
-As well as the telemetry which we sent to the device.
+As well as the telemetry which we sent from the device to the ThingsBoard.

 ![image](/images/user-guide/integrations/http/http-device-1-pe.png)